For you, on your own terms

 Christina Mathieson

-Human sexuality, couples work, trauma recovery, and affirming care for individuals navigating relationships, identity, and life transitions.
+Human sexuality, couples work, ADHD and neurodiversity-affirming therapy, and affirming care for individuals navigating relationships, identity, and life transitions.

 Michelle Cortez

-Anxiety, cultural identity, relationship challenges, and the weight of carrying trauma quietly.
+Couples work grounded in attachment theory and Emotionally Focused Therapy (EFT); anxiety and OCD using Exposure and Response Prevention (ERP); cultural identity, relationship challenges, and the weight of carrying trauma quietly.
 Relational and culturally responsive at heart.

 Jalyse Stewart

-Trauma-informed therapy for women — especially Black women and BIPOC clients — healing from childhood sexual abuse, complex trauma, and what a lifetime of carrying other people's weight does to the nervous system.
+Trauma-informed therapy for women healing from childhood sexual abuse, complex trauma, and what a lifetime of carrying other people's weight does to the nervous system.
+I also work with neurodivergent clients and trauma that intersects with grief, anxiety, or chronic overcompensation.

 Tina Masoudi

-Trauma, anxiety, grief, and relational work — integrative and trauma-informed, with experience serving clients impacted by the justice system and optional Christian counseling for those who want faith to be part of the room.
+Trauma-informed therapy for young adults navigating anxiety, grief, identity, and life-stage transitions, with previous clinical experience at a college counseling center.
+Also works with couples, families, first responders, and clients impacted by the justice system.
+Optional Christian counseling for clients who want faith to be part of the room.

 FAQ